(I may earn a small commission from the products mentioned in this post.)

-The back posts will provide good stability to rest your weight on but I believe the 4 wheeled walker is much better and only cost slightly more.
+The back posts will provide good stability to rest your weight on but I believe the 4 wheel walker is much better and only costs slightly more.
 The Drive 2 Wheel is the most affordable option and available at Amazon.

 - 2 wheels

 - Lightweight (7.5 lbs)